officelearn/azure-docs.sv-se/articles/machine-learning/service/machine-learning-interpretability-explainability.md

                              classes=classes)
     ```

-3. Hämta funktionen globala vikten värden.
+3. Hämta de globala funktionernas prioritets värden.

     ```python
     # you can use the training data or the test data here